 User Review( votes)

 If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.

 - Application Deadline: July 6, 2018

-- Course Level: award is available for two-year MA Graphic Communication Design (formerly MA Communication Design) course at Central Saint Martins.
+- Course Level: Scholarship is available for two-year MA Graphic Communication Design (formerly MA Communication Design) course at Central Saint Martins.

 - Study Subject: Graphic Communication Design

 - Scholarship Award: The Scholarship will cover full-fees for the two-year course, as well as provide £20,000 towards maintenance (£10,000 per annum).

 - Scholarship can be taken in the UK

 - Eligible Countries: Home and EU students are eligible to apply.

 - Entrance Requirements: To be eligible for The Alan Fletcher Scholarship students must be

 Be classified as a Home or EU student for fee purposes and